petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Commit and push/pull changes

-The VS Code interface has a built in graphical tool for working with Git, which can make things a little easier compare to learning the Git CLI, if you're unfamiliar.
+The VS Code interface has a built-in graphical tool for working with Git, which can make things a little easier compare to learning the Git CLI, if you're unfamiliar.
 You can do most of what you need to do if you know these concepts: